RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The identification and authentication of the subscriber must meet the requirements specified for subscriber authentication as specified in sections 3.2 and 3.3 of this CP.
 The PKI Authority must identify the components of the PKI Authority (e.g., CA or RA) that are responsible for authenticating the subscriber’s identity in each case.
-For CAs that issue id-fpki-common-public-trusted-serverAuth certificates and subordinate to a publicly trusted Federal Common Policy Root CA, the CPS shall state whether the CA reviews Certification Authority Authorization (CAA) DNS Resource Records, and if so, the CA’s practice on processing CAA records for fully Qualified Domain Names.

 ### Approval or Rejection of Certificate Applications